qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-compatibility-introductions.md

 Please reference or demonstrate the exploratory notebooks you created in previous exercises when introducing your dataset.

-Take notes about the other team's dataset; you'll need them later!
+Take notes about the other team's dataset; you will need them later!

 ## 🗃️ Add your notes to your team's GitHub repository

-Later on, you'll use these notes to create a new Notebook.
+Later on, you will use these notes to create a new Notebook.